 390 Tracey's Hill Road has cultural heritage value as an excellent and representative example of a log cabin in Ops Township.
 The property was first granted from the Crown in 1837 to Samuel McConnell and passed through a number of owners in the midnineteenth century.
 The property was eventually purchased by Charles Peel whose family held the property until 1927.
-The date of construction on this log cabin is not know but it is likely to have been built in the mid-nineteenth century.
+The building is believed to have been constructed in the late 1830s when it property was purchased.
 It is typical of the type of log cabins constructed by early pioneers, with a basic rectangular plan, a gable roof, and squared logs.
-It is a contributing property to the historic landscape of Ops Township.
+It is an important contributing property to the historic agricultural landscape of Ops Township and one of only a few surviving log structures from the 1830s in Kawartha Lakes.
 17 Amelia Street, Pontypool